-Mitochondria typically maintain several copies of their own genome known as mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited.
-Biparental mitochondrial inheritance is documented in mammals, birds, fish, reptiles and invertebrate groups, and is even the norm in bivalves (Breton et al. 2007; White et al. 2008). mtDNA is compact (16.5 kB in humans) and encodes 13 protein subunits of the transmembrane respiratory Complexes CI, CIII, CIV and F-ATPase, 22 tRNAs, and two RNAs.
+Mitochondria typically maintain several copies of their own circular genome known as mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited.
+Biparental mitochondrial inheritance is documented in mammals, birds, fish, reptiles and invertebrate groups, and is even the norm in bivalves (Breton et al. 2007; White et al. 2008).
+The mitochondrial genome of the angiosperm Amborella contains a record of six mitochondrial genome equivalents aquired by horizontal transfer of entire genomes, two from angiosperms, three from algae and one from mosses (Rice et al. 2016).
+Hovewer, some organisms such as Cryptosporidium species have morphologically and functionally reduced mitochondria without DNA (Liu et al. 2016). mtDNA is compact (16.5 kB in humans) and encodes 13 protein subunits of the transmembrane respiratory Complexes CI, CIII, CIV and F-ATPase, 22 tRNAs, and two RNAs.
 Additional gene content has been suggested to include microRNAs, piRNA, smithRNAs, repeat associated RNA, and even additional proteins (Duarte et al. 2014; Lee et al. 2015; Cobb et al. 2016).
-The mitochondrial genome requires nuclear-encoded mitochondrial targeted proteins for its maintenance and expression (Rackham et al. 2012).
+The mitochondrial genome requires nuclear-encoded mitochondrially targeted proteins for its maintenance and expression (Rackham et al. 2012).